ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 |---|---|

-| Assuming all ETFs are taxed the same way | Equity, debt, and gold/silver ETFs can have different rules.
-The underlying exposure determines the tax outcome, not exchange listing alone |
+| Assuming all ETFs are taxed the same way | Equity, debt, and gold/silver ETFs have different applicable rates and rules.
+The underlying composition of the fund and its classification under the Income Tax Act determine the outcome |

-| Applying 24-month LTCG threshold to listed gold ETFs | Listed gold ETF units are listed securities.
+| Applying 24-month LTCG threshold to listed gold or silver ETFs | Listed gold and silver ETF units are listed securities.
 Their LTCG holding period is 12 months, not 24 months.
-24 months applies to physical gold and unlisted fund structures like gold FoFs |
+24 months applies to physical gold/silver and unlisted fund structures like FoFs |

 | Assuming gold ETFs are still caught by Section 50AA in FY 2025-26 | The Section 50AA definition was amended by Finance (No. 2) Act 2024.
 From FY 2025-26, only debt-oriented funds (more than 65% in debt/money market) are covered.
 Gold ETFs and international ETFs are no longer included |

-| Treating the ₹1.25 lakh LTCG exemption as per-ETF or per-holding | It is an annual aggregate across all eligible equity LTCG (equity shares, equity ETFs, equity mutual funds).
-The total across all such holdings in the year must stay below ₹1.25 lakh for the full exemption to apply |
+| Treating the Rs 1.25 lakh LTCG exemption as per-ETF or per-holding | It is an annual aggregate across all eligible equity LTCG (equity shares, equity ETFs, equity mutual funds).
+The total across all such holdings in the year must stay below Rs 1.25 lakh for the full exemption to apply |

 | Confusing STCG rates across ETF types | Equity ETF STCG is 20% under Section 111A.
 Gold and silver ETF STCG is at the investor's slab rate.
 These are different rates from different sections |